ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 across vast numbers of reports and preparation of large histograms, may be better suited for the asynchronous model.

-In general, aggregation cannot begin until the Collector specifies a query and an aggregation parameter.
-However, depending on the VDAF and batch mode in use, it is often possible to begin aggregation as soon as reports arrive.
-For example, Prio3 has just one valid aggregation parameter (the empty string), and thus allows for eager aggregation.
-Both the time-interval and leader-selected batch modes defined in this document ({{batch-modes}}) allow for eager aggregation.
+Aggregation cannot begin until the Collector specifies a query and an aggregation parameter, except where eager aggregation ({{eager-aggregation}}) is possible.

 An aggregation job has three phases: